rafifos/rafifos/README.md

 # Hi 👋, I'm Rafael

-A _very passionate_ fullstack developer from Brazil
+A _very passionate_ front-end web developer from Brazil

 - 🔭 I’m currently working at [Me Salva!](https://www.mesalva.com/)
 - 🌱 I’m currently learning **Next.js and how to build Design Systems for the Web**